nhsuk/nhsuk-frontend/README.md

 ## Contribute

-See [our contributing guidelines](/docs/contributing/README.md) to contribute to NHS.UK frontend.
+See how to [run the project locally](CONTRIBUTING.md) and [contributing guidelines](docs/contributing/getting-started.md) to contribute to NHS.UK frontend.

 We created this library with help from: